luisalejandrofigueredo/ng-gd/README.md

 ## Publishing

 After building your library with `ng build ng-gd`, go to the dist folder `cd dist/ng-gd` and run `npm publish`.

+***Features***

+🎨 Manage objects in canvas with event detection (clicks, touch, etc.).

+📊 Support for bar charts, line charts, and candlestick charts.

+🎭 Light and dark mode support.

+📌 Event detection and layer management with ZOrder.

+🖥️ Optimized for mouse and tablet interactions.

 ## Versions